daemonraco/toobasic/docs/models.md

 A good practice is NEVER to put real logic inside a controller, that must be inside some class in a common place where many controllers can access it.
 That's a __Model__, a class where you can store logics and use it from any controller in your site.
 ## Example
-For this page we are going to suppose an example where a service return the imformation of a user (based on an ID) and a controller that shows information of two users (based on their IDs).
+For this page we are going to suppose an example where a service return the information of a user (based on an ID) and a controller that shows information of two users (based on their IDs).

-We're going to suppose that getting a user's information is a complex process that requieres more than one line.
+We're going to suppose that getting a user's information is a complex process that requires more than one line.
 ## Model
 Following our example we are going to create a model to store logic related with users' information and save it at __ROOTDIR/site/models/User.php__:
 ```php